Chase Me: Music score

 The soundtrack starts with a quiet bossa nova/cha-cha-cha piano theme, which features a flute solo and a female singing voice, with then later a high upbeat saxophone-led jazz style score that plays up the chase and slowly dips into a slower/methodical jazz score as the film reaches its downbeat climax.
 The opening theme is reused in the end credits.

 Home media

-It was included as a bonus feature on the DVD and Blu-Ray releases of Batman: Mystery of the Batwoman.
+Chase Me was included as a bonus feature on the DVD and Blu-Ray releases of Batman: Mystery of the Batwoman.